Everything We Know About Meghan Markle & Prince Harry’s Royal Baby

 When will the Royal Baby be born?

-Here is the one bit of information we do have: “Their Royal Highnesses The Duke and Duchess of Sussex are very pleased to announce that The Duchess of Sussex is expecting a baby in the Spring of 2019,” the palace said in a statement.
-And if that official news isn’t specific enough, you can head to US Weekly, where a source close to the royals has shared that the Duchess is “due on or around May 2nd.”
+Here is the one bit of information we do have: “Their Royal Highnesses The Duke and Duchess of Sussex are very pleased to announce that The Duchess of Sussex is expecting a baby in the Spring of 2019,” the palace said in its initial statement.
+Then, during a January 14 visit to Birkenhead, the Duchess of Sussex shared with members of the crowd that she’s due to give birth at the end of April or early May.

 As the most detail-oriented royal fans have already noted, Prince William and Duchess Kate’s 3-year-old daughter, Princess Charlotte, was born on May 2.
 So yes, we’re already hoping for a joint cousin birthday celebration on Buckingham Palace grounds.
 There better be a jumpy castle.